thinking out loud

 Modern society is obsessed with the idea of forward actions leading to lasting progress.
 Perhaps I am wrong, but it would seem to me that these are particular modern concepts and have been accelerated significantly since the invention of the clock and the adoptsion of the modern calendar.

-Calendars from antiquity focused much more on . . .
+Calendars from antiquity focused . . .

 Posted in: thought